Pfern/ADER17/material/ADER17_practical.md

 transform counts into FPKM (fragments per kb per million aligned reads).
 Nonetheless this measure needs to be used with caution, particularly when comparing different loci.

+Task: Use qualimap to generate gene counts.
+Use

 Run a Salmon alignment: no SAM/BAM is generated.

+[ND: mention SeqMonk?]

 # Learning Outcome 8: Generate lists of differentially expressed genes, at least for a simple pairwise comparison